 Our tally of States has risen by two now: Texas and New Mexico.

 We stopped briefly in Amarillo to see why sweet Marie decided to wait there.
 We have no idea why she chose there, because again it offers very little to see or do.
 Every road junction has its own resident beggar, strategically placed to make eye contact with you when the lights turn red.
 If ever there was a booming industry in this part of the world it’s in cardboard placards.

 Just the other side of Amarillo was the famous Cadillac Ranch, where tourists are encouraged to add their own graffiti to a row of upturned Cadillacs, face down in the ground out in the middle of a field.
 The graffiti had to be missed on this occasion, because they were sitting proud in an enormous muddy puddle, and not having brought our wellies, it would have been a messy old business.
 We simply made do with the experience and the photo opportunity.

-After crossing the border into New Mexico we stopped to overnight at the Desert Inn in a little place called Tucumcari, a once-gleaming stopping point on the old Route 66, now a rusty, quiet, desolate ghost-town with boarded up shop units, plenty of pawn shops and neglected old motels with broken neon signs and maybe one or two cars parked in their vast car parks.
+After crossing the border into New Mexico we stopped to overnight at the Desert Inn in a little place called Tucumcari, a once-gleaming stopping point on the old Route 66, now a rusty, quiet, desolate ghost-town with boarded up shop units, junk cars, plenty of pawn shops and neglected old motels with broken neon signs and maybe one or two cars parked in their vast car parks.

 Half an hour out of Tucumcari we visited the ‘Blue Hole’, a rock pool in the desert, nearly 5000 feet above sea level that boasts some of the best scuba diving in the US.
 It didn’t appear very blue when we visited because it was just reflecting the grey rain clouds above, but we were told it’s quite a sight in the sunshine.